lansingcodes/api/README.md

 ## Contributing

-To run the API and its specs locally, you'll need to [register for a meetup.com API key](https://secure.meetup.com/meetup_api/key/), which actually only takes a minute,
+To run the API and its specs locally, you'll need to [register for a meetup.com API key](https://secure.meetup.com/meetup_api/key/), which actually only takes a few seconds.

+Then to run the API server:

 ```
 MEETUP_API_KEY=<MY_API_KEY> bundle exec rackup
 ```

+And to run the tests:

 ```
 MEETUP_API_KEY=<MY_API_KEY> bundle exec rspec